kknd3k/PHBS_BlockChain_2018/README.md

 <br>I collected some literatures focus on bitcoin price formation.
 Actually this is a tough problem.
 Bitcoin price is extremely volatile no matter you denote in which currency.
 This huge fluctuation will produces noise which makes meaningful analysis difficult.
 Most of papers didn't provide a feasible model that can be used for prediction.
 Eventually, I still found some factors related to bitcoin price.

 # 2.Potential Determinants
 There are many factors mentioned by literatures.
 I did a brief summary of factors widely used.
+They can be fundamental factors or technical factors.
 <br>
 ## (1)The investors’ attractiveness
 Kristoufek(2013) use times of Google search on key word 'Bitcoin' to denote attractiveness.
 In Kristoufek(2015),he also added wikipedia search of Bitcoin in to consideration.
 Bouoiyour&Selmi(2015) found that TTR has a positive impact on bitcoin price.